mccasian-nutanix/move-nics-to-vs/README.md

   - NICs without IP addresses skip ping tests automatically
   - Post-check includes intelligent retry logic (5 packets) if pre-check was successful
 - **Color-Coded Feedback**: Immediate visual indication of migration success or issues
-- **Network Segmentation**: The remote version (`nics_move.sh`) can validate frontend-connected NICs, while the CVM version may have limited reach due to backend/frontend network separation
+- **Network Segmentation**: The remote version (`move_nics.sh`) can validate frontend-connected NICs, while the CVM version may have limited reach due to backend/frontend network separation
 - **Subnet Deletion**: Source subnets can be cleaned up automatically after successful migration of all NICs to reduce configuration clutter
 - Migration can be aborted at any subnet or individual NIC level by answering 'n' to prompts